Split Social Democrats could sink Merkel's coalition plans

 The SPD had vowed to go into opposition after its dismal election result but was forced to reconsider in the interest of national stability after Merkel was humiliated by the collapse of three-way talks on a coalition with other parties.

-Highlighting the strength of feeling, regional party branches in Berlin and the state of Saxony Anhalt have already signalled their opposition to the deal.
+Highlighting the strength of feeling, two regional party branches have already signalled their opposition to the deal - Saxony Anhalt and Berlin.

 “A renewed grand coalition cannot be the result of talks.
 We reject the start of coalition negotiations with the conservatives,” said the motion by Berlin’s SPD chief Michael Mueller which was passed.

-It said proposals on home building, rents and migration and integration were unsatisfactory, and expressed disappointment over the absence of plans to shake up the health system.
+It singled out unsatisfactory proposals on home building, rents and migration and integration and expressed great disappointment over the absence of plans for a shakeup of the health system.

-The SPD’s youth wing, Jusos, opposes the deal and its head, Kevin Kuehnert, is undertaking his own “NoGroKo Tour”.
+The SPD’s youth wing, Jusos, opposes the deal and its head, Kevin Kuehnert, is undertaking his own “NoGroKo Tour”, referring to the faction’s opposition to a grand coalition.

 However, it is difficult to predict the outcome of Sunday’s vote as the regional results are not binding.
 At the Bonn congress 600 delegates are free to vote how they wish.

-Both states that have rejected the agreement so far are relatively small.
-Schulz is trying to woo delegates in the biggest state, North Rhine-Westphalia, which has more than a quarter of the votes, in a series of events this week.
+Both the states that have rejected the agreement so far are relatively small.
+Schulz is trying to woo delegates in the biggest state, North Rhine-Westphalia, which has more than one quarter of the votes, in a series of events this week.

 Trade unions, some other localities and the state of Brandenburg, have already said they back the deal.